dense-analysis/ale/README.md

 Each directory within corresponds to a particular filetype in Vim, and each file in each directory corresponds to the name of a particular linter.

-### How do I disable are particular warning or error?
+### How do I disable a particular warning or error?

 Warnings and errors should be configured in project configuration files for the relevant tools.
 ALE supports disabling only warnings relating to trailing